-The roads of Tanzania are a mixture of well-maintained tarred roads to bare tracks.
 Driving safaris are popular, especially for small groups of 4 to 6 family or friends traveling together, as it often works out cheaper than flying.
 The other advantage of a driving safari is that you have a private vehicle and the same guide throughout your safari.
-The disadvantage is that the distances between areas can be colossal and much of your time is spent traveling, whereas by air the distances are covered quite quickly and smoothly.

 Best Time of Year to Visit Tanzania for Safari

 This is the best Tanzania Safari FAQ to keep in your mind.
 Generally, the dry months, late June to October, give better wildlife sightings, but they are also the most crowded months to visit.
 The “green” season before and after the rains, offer a substantial difference in prices and usually coincides with the arrival of migrant birds.
-The game is more widely dispersed, at this time due to there being more water available, but can still offer rewarding safaris.
 The country has low and high seasons in different areas at different times, due to the movement of the animals and the rainfall.
-When booking your safari it is a good idea to ask your Foot Slopes Tours & Safaris Ltd Consultant the best time to visit according to what your specific needs are.
+When booking your safari it is a good idea to ask our consultant the best time to visit according to what your specific needs are.

 On the coastal areas, the climate is hot and humid, as you move inland towards the highlands the temperature becomes cooler and temperate.